addyosmani/backbone-fundamentals/backbone-fundamentals.md

 test('Can render, after which the DOM representation of the view will be visible.', function() {
    this.todoView.render();

-    // Hint: render() just builds the DOM representation of the view, but doesn't insert it into the DOM.
+    // Append the DOM representation of the view to ul#todoList
-    // How would you append it to the ul#todoList?
-    // How do you access the view's DOM representation?

     $('ul#todoList').append(this.todoView.el);

-    equal($('#todoList').find('li').length, 1);
+    // Check the number of li items rendered to the list equal($('#todoList').find('li').length, 1);
 });